YukiyamaShizuka/SPONSOR/Dreaming_X86_Hardware_Sponsorship_Request.md

 - **System Memory:** 4TB DDR5 ECC RAM
 - **Integration:** The DGX B200 is linked to one of the AI Server Platforms for centralized control, orchestration, and semantic processing.

+> ⚠ **GB200 NVL72 configuration would be highly preferred as an ultimate AI compute platform for extreme path validation and full-scale semantic-to-instruction translation experiments, but its industrial-grade power requirement remains currently unresolved for personal research deployment.**

 #### DGX Utilization Note:
 > The DGX B200 node is primarily allocated for semantic-symbolic translation training between SapClarify semantic path structures and AI-generated language models.
 It will serve as a high-density compute module for recursive mapping experiments, model path convergence testing, and large-scale bidirectional alignment between deterministic system logic and generative AI representations.